22 days exploring North and South Island

 Today we travel northwards through scenic farmland to Paihia, located in the truly magnificent Bay of Islands.
 Here we visit the Waitangi Treaty House, where in 1840 Maori and British people reached an historic agreement which effectively marked the birth of New Zealand.

-After a leisurely morning, today we enjoy a cruise around the bay, passing golden beaches.
-Later we continue up to the rugged Cape Brett, and travel through to Russell.
+After a leisurely morning, we enjoy a cruise around the bay, passing golden beaches.
+Later we continue up to the rugged Cape Brett and make a stop on Russell Island.
+Known in the 1800s ominously as the 'Hell Hole of the Pacific, it was a bustling base for whalers and seamen.

 This morning we take a trip on the Glenbrook Vintage Railway, which opened in 1922 and ran for 45 years before closing in 1967.
 Today, the line is operated by steam enthusiasts, and caters to around 30,000 tourists every season.
-We then travel across the Bombay Hills, through Waikato Valley to Rotorua, the Maori's spiritual home.
+We then travel across the Bombay Hills, through Waikato Valley to Rotorua, the Maoris spiritual home.
 We visit the Rotorua Museum, which gives an insight into the region's history and culture.
-We spend two nights in Rotorua at the Distinction Hotel.
+We spend two nights in Rotorua at the Sudima Hotel Lake Rotorua.

 We visit Wai-O-Tapu (Sacred Waters) to see the Lady Knox Geyser volcano.
 Here we marvel at the rainbow-coloured pools and former mud volcano, where you can hear the unique sound of erupting, boiling mud.